General Social Media Guidelines

 Be respectful.
 You are more likely to achieve your goals or sway others to your beliefs if you are constructive and respectful while discussing a bad experience or disagreeing with a concept or person.
 When you’re online, treat others the way you would want them to treat you.
 Certain topics can lead to inflammatory conversations and negative comments.
 Don’t fan the flames.
 Keep your comments kind, thoughtful and on topic.

 Allow interaction.
 Social media demands authenticity.
 It generally is best not to censor or delete unflattering comments.
 However, it is recommended that you delete comments or posts that contain profanity, obvious spam and discriminatory messages.
 Always take a screenshot of any comment or post you delete.
-If a student makes an obscene, vulgar or offensive comment, notify Student Affairs and include a screenshot of the comment in your communication.
+If a student makes an obscene, vulgar or offensive comment, notify the Office of the Dean of Students and include a screenshot of the comment in your communication.

 Be safe.
-If any commenter threatens anyone including students, faculty, staff or the university community, take a screenshot of the comment and notify Protective Services immediately.
+If any commenter threatens anyone including students, faculty, staff or the university community, take a screenshot of the comment and notify Police and Security Services immediately.

 Be a valued member.
 If you join a social network like a Facebook group or comment on someone's blog, make sure you are contributing valuable insights.
 Don't post information about topics like UW-Stevens Point events or a book you've authored unless you are sure it will be of interest to readers.
 Self-promoting behavior is viewed negatively and can lead to you being banned from websites or groups.
 Make sure your posts add value to a conversation.
 If it’s a thoughtful, intelligent and kindly worded post that addresses your audience’s needs, it’s adding value.

-Know your audience.
+Know your target audience for each site.
 Social media networks vary in the types of content they publish, along with the form and tone.
 What is appropriate for a site such as Facebook might not apply to a site such as LinkedIn.
 Know your audience in each network and use good judgment to communicate with them effectively.
 This might mean observing other accounts and sites before setting up your own account.
 Please make sure your content includes context, links or explanations of how the subject matter relates to your audience.
 Ask yourself why your audience should care about what you’re posting.

 Maintain your page.
-Make sure that the page/group is maintained by an active administrator.
+Make sure that the social media account is maintained by an active administrator.
+It is good practice to have a second person as a backup administrator.
 Remember to make arrangements for succession, transferring responsibility and administrative access to the account when necessary, keeping passwords secure.
 Respond to prompts and questions in a timely manner.
 If you can’t devote time to this important task, don’t start a social media account.

 Think before you post.
 There's no such thing as a "private" social media site.
 Search engines can turn up posts years after the publication date.
-Comments can be forwarded or copied.
+Screenshots can be taken, and comments can be forwarded or copied.
 Archival systems save information even if you delete a post.
 If you feel angry or passionate about a subject, it's wise to delay posting until you are calm and clearheaded.
 It is not recommended that UW-Stevens Point employees privatize social media accounts they establish to conduct university business, except for specific group pages for limited audiences such as those offered through Admissions for incoming students.

 Maintain confidentiality.
 Do not post confidential or proprietary information about UW-Stevens Point, its students, its alumni or your fellow employees.
 Use good ethical judgment and follow university policies and federal requirements, such as FERPA.
 If you discuss a situation involving individuals on a social media site, be sure they cannot be identified.
 As a guideline, don't post anything that you would not present at a conference.
 As a guideline, don’t post anything that you would not present at a conference.